PrefectHQ/prefect/docs/tutorial/workers.md

 7. **Image tag (latest):** Hit `Enter` to use the image tag default
 8. **Would you like to push this image to a remote registry? (y/n):** Select `n` for now; we can keep this image local

-Prefect will now build a custom Docker image containing your workflow code that the worker can use to dynamically spawn docker containers whenever this workflow needs to run; try it out:
+Prefect will now build a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run; try it out:

 <div class="terminal">
 ```bash